 Capacity and interface:

 When you are getting an SSD, you must know the storage capacity it can hold for you.
-This is useful in terms of the type of data or files that you would like to keep forever.
+This is useful regarding the type of data or files you would like to keep forever.

 If it is going to be all media-related data, then you must get a high-capacity SSD, and if it is only text-related, then the needs may differ.
 In this case, both of these SSDs are carrying 500GB capacity for you.